smithy-lang/smithy/docs/source/1.0/spec/core/model.rst

 Properties can be referred to in the top level input and output shapes of a resource's instance operations, including create, read, update, delete, and put.
 All declared resource properties MUST appear in at least one instance operation's input or output.
-Additionally, all instance operations on a resource must

 For example, the following model defines a ``Forecast`` resource with a single property ``chanceOfRain`` read by the GetForecast operation, and